gchure/phd/_site/src/chapter_08/section_04_counting_repressors.md

 R2017b.
 The result of this analysis is an array of single-cell measurements of the YFP and mCherry fluorescence intensities.
-With these values and a calibration factor estimated by @Eq:full_likelihood and @Eq:alpha_prior, we can compute the estimated number of repressors per cell in every condition.
+With these values and a calibration factor estimated by @Eq:full_likelihood and @Eq:growth_alpha_prior, we can compute the estimated number of repressors per cell in every condition.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;However, as outlined previously